iterate/mikrobloggeriet/cli-quickstart-mblog.md

 # CLI quickstart for `mblog`

 This guide gets you started with `mblog`, a CLI for writing on Mikrobloggeriet.
-Per `2024-01-28`, you have two options for writing on Mikrobloggeriet.

-- `mblog` is written in Clojure, mostly by Teodor and Olav
-- `mblog.sh` is written in Bourne shell by Richard.

-`mblog.sh` requires no setup, and has no configuration.
-`mblog` requires several installation steps, and has configuration.

 ## Required dependencies